 Anthony Ramos, who played John Laurens and Phillip Hamilton in the original Broadway cast of Hamilton, stars as Usnavi, who runs a bodega in the Washington Heights neighborhood of New York City.
 Over the course of a few days, he interacts with multiple other people in his close-knit community, including Sonny (Gregory Diaz IV), his younger cousin who works with him; Benny (Corey Hawkins), who works as a dispatcher at a car service owned by Kevin Rosario (Jimmy Smits); Nina (Leslie Grace), Kevin’s daughter who’s back home from college at Stanford; and Vanessa (Melissa Barrera), who works at a salon owned by Daniela (Daphne Rubin-Vega), but dreams of becoming a fashion designer.

 From minute one, Chu and his team achieve such a sense of place in the film that you can’t help but feel as if you’re a part of the community yourself.
 Much of the movie was filmed on location in the actual Washington Heights neighborhood, immersing the audience in the big and small details that make it what it is.
-One particularly noteworthy scene involves virtually the entire population of the neighborhood going to the local Highbridge Pool, a location Chu makes amazingly cinematic, especially when he includes a Busby Berkeley-esque dance sequence for the song “96,000.”
+One particularly noteworthy scene involves virtually the entire population of the neighborhood going to the local Highbridge Pool, a location Chu makes amazingly cinematic with a Busby Berkeley-esque dance sequence for the song “96,000.”

 On stage, the impact of the songs’ lyrics can sometimes not be felt completely, especially if an audience member is not fluent in Spanish, as the lyrics are often a hybrid of English and Spanish.
 The film not only gives everyone a front-row seat to the song sequences, but it also offers up subtle — and sometimes not-so-subtle — visuals that aid the understanding of the songs immensely.
 And even if you can’t fully follow Miranda’s dense lyrics, the high energy of the dance sequences helps get across the meaning of the songs.